ookiineko/anime-transcription/README.md

 open those `.txt` files using any text viewer; for example, while u watch the anime you can pause and look up anything u wanna know

+there is also a README.md file in each of the subdirectories which can show some notes and the current transcription progress (if its not finished yet) and sometimes a short description (with no spoilers)

 ## Format agreements

 some measures for keeping this project even maintainable: